Ansovannchakriya/react-jsx-receipt/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm test -- --watchAll=false`

+This command executes all available tests and exits after completing the test run.
+The --watchAll=false option disables Jest's watch mode, which normally keeps running and monitors file changes.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\